databricks/tmm/DLT-Kafka-Sink/README.md

-# let that sink in
+# let that sink in!